Skip to Content

 Open burning permits

-Opening burning permits are not currently available for eligible property owners.
 Open burning season is typically from Oct.
-1 to April 30, but local fire chiefs may shorten the season in the interest of public health and safety.
+1 to April 30, but local fire chiefs may shorten the season depending on the fire hazard rating.

-For more information on open burning eligibility and conditions in the Central Okanagan, please visit the Regional Air Quality Program’s website at rdco.com/airquality.
+For more information on open burning eligibility and conditions, please visit rdco.com/open burning.

 Campfire Restrictions

-• Campfires are NOT allowed when a campfire ban is in effect.
+• Are NOT allowed when a campfire ban is in effect.

-• A source of extinguishment must be nearby (minimum one hand tool or 8 litres of water).
+• Require a nearby source of extinguishment, including a minimum of one hand tool or eight litres of water.

-• The campfire must be continuously controlled and supervised by a competent person.
+• Must be continuously controlled and supervised by a competent person.

-• It must comply with City of West Kelowna Bylaw 0114 and Westbank First Nation law 2005-11.
+• Must comply with City of West Kelowna Bylaw 0114 and Westbank First Nation Law 2005-11.

-• Around fire pit = 3 feet mineral soil
+• Circumference around fire pit = one metre (three feet of mineral soil)

 Emergencies and wildfire preparedness